 Are there ring-fenced TA provisions for countries that are climate stressed.

 There are no ring-fenced TA provisions for countries.
-However, all ADF countries are eligible to access the Technical Assistance sub-window.
+However, all ADF countries will benefit from the TA sub-window.

-When will the TA call for proposals be launched?
+When will the TA and the Mitigation call for proposals be launched?